Freiherr Egon Reiner von Schlippenbach

 U-453 9 Jul 1941 6 Dec 1943 14 patrols (332 days)

 Freiherr von Schlippenbach began his naval career in April 1934.
-He later served on the line ship Schleswig-Holstein and as a training officer before transferring to the U-boat force in 1939.
+He later served on the battleship Schleswig-Holstein and as a training officer before transferring to the U.bootwaffe in 1939.

-Until March 1941 he served on several U-boats as watch officer, but then he took over his first command on the school boat U-121.
-In July 1941 he became the commander of the larger Type VIIC U-boat U-453 and on his first patrol, in December 1941, he managed to break through the Straits of Gibraltar into the Mediterranean.
-During the next two years he became one of the most experienced commanders stationed there.
+After time on several U-boats as Watch Officer, in March 1941 he took over command of the type IIB U-boat school boat U-121.
+In July 1941 he moved to the larger type VIIC U-boat U-453, and on his first patrol in December 1941 managed to break through the Straits of Gibraltar into the Mediterranean.
+During the next two years he became one of the most experienced commanders stationed there, and was awarded the Knights Cross in 1943.

-In 1944 he took a staff position in the OKM (Naval High Command) and in the Marineschule Mürwik (Naval Academy).
-He spent last six weeks of the war in infantry duty for the defense of Central Germany.
-After the war he spent three months in US captivity.
+In 1944 he took a staff position in the OKM (Naval High Command) and at Marineschule Mürwik (Naval Academy).
+He spent last six weeks of the war serving in the infantry in the defence of central Germany.
+After the war he spent three months in a US POW Camp.

-He joined the Bundesmarine in January 1956, where he served mostly in staff positions.
-He retired in September 1972 as Kapitän zur See.
+He joined the Bundesmarine (Federal German Navy) in January 1956, in which he served mostly in staff positions.
+He retired as Kapitän zur See in September 1972.

-Kapitänleutnant Freiherr von Schlippenbach amidst the officers of U-453.
+Kapitänleutnant Freiherr von Schlippenbach with officers from U-453.

 U-boat Departure Arrival